Return to the search form Return to your search results

 England is a member of the United Kingdom, which also includes Scotland, Wales, and Northern Ireland.
 It features a diverse landscape, friendly people, and a rich history.

 The United Kingdom (UK) refers to the four countries of England, Scotland, Wales, and Northern Ireland.
 This is in contrast to another common name, Great Britain, which excludes Northern Ireland.
-Life and culture in the UK is different from that in the US.
-Experiencing this rich tradition is what the UK Exchanges are all about!
+Each part of the UK has a distinct culture and history.
+Experiencing these rich traditions is what studying in the UK is all about!

 The US Department of State provides safety and security information for every country of the world to help you assess for yourself the risks of travel.
 Each country information page contains a Travel Advisory, Alerts, and other important details specific to that country that could affect you.